harendra-kumar/concise-haskell/types.rst

 Lifting Types with Bottom
 -------------------------

-In theoretical terms adding a bottom value to the set of values denoted by a type is called lifting the type.
+Semantically adding a bottom value to the set of values denoted by a type is called lifting the type.

 A bottom value is implicit in lifted types.
 For example, you can imagine:

 ``data () = ()`` <=> ``data () = () | ⊥``

-Bottom concept is useful in reasoning about some semantic properties of Haskell programs like lazy evaluation, non-termination, partial functions, errors and exceptions.
+A type is lifted if and only if it has bottom as an element.
+The concept of bottom element is necessary to represent some important semantic properties of Haskell programs like lazy evaluation, non-termination, partial functions, errors and exceptions.

-From an operational standpoint it means that the data constructors of a lifted type are lazily evaluated.
+Operationally, data constructors of a lifted type and terms with lifted types may be represented by closures and can be lazily evaluated.
 In the context of lazy evaluation (graph reduction) the unevaluated expression can be thought of as bottom which can be evaluated on demand to determine the actual value.

+Terms with unlifted types must not be represented by closures, which implies that any unboxed value is necessarily unlifted.
+We distinguish between lifted and unlifted types by ascribing them different kinds.

 +-----------------------------------------------------------------------------+
 | Any value of polymorphic type `forall a. a` denotes bottom.
 Functions       |